Cloud7050/ff-mine/docs/guides/arr/shiva-tldr-healer.md

 - Hailstorm: AoE markers on 4 targets

 While the boss is equipping, everyone should spread for Hailstorm.
 The boss casts it immediately after equipping.

+## Phase 2

+The boss spawns 4 Ice Soldier adds, then equips Blade.
+Remember to stay stacked for Icebrand.